GSejas/markdown-toolbar/docs/planning/04-development-workflow.md

 ## Overview

-This article documents the complete development workflow, build system, and tooling setup for the markdown toolbar extension.
+This article documents the complete development workflow, build system, and tooling setup for the Markdown Extended Toolbar extension.
 It covers everything from initial setup through production deployment, providing a blueprint for modern VS Code extension development.

 ## Development Environment Setup